 Just like other credit cards, Fortiva reports on how you use your credit to Transunion, Equifax, and Experian.
 This is why using a Fortiva credit card and paying down your balance consistently can improve your credit score.
 Bills like laundry, utilities, and rent don’t build your credit.
-If you don’t have a mortgage, a car loan, a student loan, or another credit card, then Fortiva could be a good credit line of last resort.
+If you don’t have a mortgage, a car loan, a student loan, personal loans or another credit card, then Fortiva could be a good credit line of last resort.

 If you do have any of those kinds of credit accounts, then getting a Fortiva card may not be necessary.
 Lenders also report to the credit bureaus.
 You could improve your credit just by focusing on your current accounts and making sure to pay them consistently.
 Opening a new credit card of any type won’t necessarily solve the problem of a low credit score.

 Most credit cards have a rewards system.
 When you spend with your card, you get a certain amount of money back, usually 1% or 2%.
 That value can help pay your bill, buy airplane miles, or even come back to you in the form of a check.
 It’s also a double-edged sword.
 We’ve talked before about how questing after your credit card’s rewards can be misleading and psychologically dangerous.
 That’s why you might like the fact that Fortiva doesn’t use a rewards system.

 On the other hand, you might not.
 Credit card rewards can be a useful way to stretch your budget if managed correctly.
 For example, if you travel a lot, you might use a favorable credit card just to gas up your car.
 This would let you accumulate travel rewards without incentivizing yourself to overspend.
 As long as your rewards don’t require a minimum purchase, there’s no reason that you can’t use them responsibly.